kaikecc/UFRN/Circuitos Digitais/ATIVIDADES2019-2/ATIVIDADE-3/README.md

  #### </br>  </br>  3.2 Criar uma equação para cada saída.<br/> <br/>

-  Expressão decorrente da figura 2.
+  Expressão decorrente da figura 3 que no VHD será um componente do projeto principal.

  * **S3** = A3'A2A0 + A3'A2A1 + A3A2'A1';
  * **S2** = A3'A2A1'A0' + A3A2'A1'A0;